Cloud Native Organization Components

 "Cloud breaches involved an email or web application server 73% of the time.
 Additionally, 77% of those cloud breaches also involved breached credentials."

-If Office 365 is not a good candidate for your organization to start a passwordless journey, the next best candidate should be a web based, high-value, highly visible Microsoft service or federated application where you can start driving mass adoption of passwordless sign-in using YubiKeys.
+If Microsoft 365 is not a good candidate for your organization to start a passwordless journey, the next best candidate should be a web based, high-value, highly visible Microsoft service or federated application where you can start driving mass adoption of passwordless sign-in using YubiKeys.

-Start by requiring MFA for specific groups of users of Office 365.
+Start by requiring MFA for specific groups of users of Microsoft 365.
 You will be able to selectively choose which applications, groups, or scenarios by configuring Azure AD Conditional Access Policies.
 Conditional Access Policies allow you to apply fine-grained authentication policies based on a variety of static and dynamic signals.
 Organizations should resist applying a broad stroke policy that enables MFA for all users and every application.
 Review all the available signals in Conditional Access Policy configurations.
 Consider creating policies which require MFA for specific applications, and also create other policies leveraging Azure's risk engine and Identity Protection features to require MFA for risky sign-ins.
 By not requiring MFA for every sign-in, users will be less resistant to adopting MFA and which will simplify your MFA deployment.

-Enable Windows sign-in with FIDO2 security keys
+Enable Windows sign-in with Certificate Based Authentication or FIDO2 security keys

 Not only will the passwordless sign-in make the desktop available to the user, all Azure AD federated web applications will leverage the same session for access.
 This eliminates the need for yet another sign-in when they access their organization's applications.
 This applies for both web and desktop applications such as Outlook that are taking advantage of modern authentication.